-To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance and other services.
-Special attention will be given to ensuring the enrollment and attendance of homeless students not currently attending school.
-Homeless students will be provided district services for which they are eligible.
+To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance anthem with equal access to the same free appropriate education provided tod other servicesstudents.
+Special attention will be given to ensuring the identification, enrollment and attendance of homeless students not currently attending school.
+Homeless students will be provided, as well as mitigating educational barriers to their academic success.
+Additionally, the district will take reasonable steps to ensure that homeless students services for which they\are\eligible\not stigmatized or segregated in a separate school or in a separate program within a school on the basis of their homeless status.